 I talk to a lot of people about money, and just about all of them will tell you that being in debt is one of the hardest and most emotionally exhausting situations a person can be in.
-It can hurt both your physical and mental health, put a lot of stress on your relationships, and make it hard for you to get anywhere in your life.
+It can hurt your physical and mental health, put a lot of stress on your relationships, and make it hard for you to get anywhere in life.

 Despite how draining being in debt could be, it’s not entirely hopeless, regardless of how little money you have.
 It is possible for you to get out of debt when you’re broke and still be able to enjoy yourself a bit during the process.

 You can get out of debt when you’re broke, it is just going to take a few small changes that you can make over the next few weeks and start making progress towards being better financially.
 Let’s dig in to how to get out of debt when you’re broke, and start changing your life!

 How to Get Out of Debt When You’re Broke

 Make a Commitment to Yourself

 The very first step in being able to get out of debt when you’re broke is to make a commitment to actually doing it.
 Have you ever heard those stories where someone tried and tried to lose weight for years but it never stuck?
 And then one day a flip switched in their head and they lost 100 pounds in a year?

 Paying off debt works exactly the same way.
 Unless you’re willing to be 100% committed to paying off debt, it’s not going to stick.
 You may end up paying off a credit card or two but there’s a high probability you’ll end up back in debt.